|Most likely, playgrounds aren’t used in the summer when it’s just too hot for kids to play outdoors.|

 |Empty basketball and tennis courts in the heat of summer in Las Vegas/Henderson.|

-We’ve come to accept the reality that for us, good health is by far the single most important aspect to feeling young while providing the stamina and endurance to continuing in our world travels.
+We’ve come to accept the reality that for us, good health is by far the most critical aspect to feeling young while providing the stamina and endurance to continuing in our world travels.

 In some ways, this past year was challenging for me.
-With the spinal injury in June in the pool in Bali followed by the effects of contracting h. pylori along with it’s frustrating and lingering effects, it was a long year.
+With the spinal injury in June in the pool in Bali followed by the effects of contracting h. pylori, along with its frustrating and lingering effects, was a long year.

 |The upkeep on this green grass must be outrageous in this heat.|

 Now, with a pain-free spine once again and the aftereffects of the gastrointestinal condition wafting away day by day, I’m returning to my optimistic, if not “overly bubbly” self.
-In the process, I find myself all the more enthusiastic to return to our nomadic lives of world travel.
+In the process, I find myself all the more enthusiastic about returning to our nomadic lives of world travel.

-Tom, on the other hand, never faltered in his determination and mindset of a world traveler.
+Tom, on the other hand, never faltered in his determination and mindset as a world traveler.
 He’d continued with research for the future, searching for new locations, cruises, and points of interest.
-Also, as always, in snippets of spare time while in the US, he continues with his never ending hobby, ancestry.com.
+Also, as always, in snippets of spare time while in the US, he continues with his never-ending hobby, ancestry.com.

 Today, we’re both heading to North Las Vegas to visit my sister Susan who’s looking forward to seeing the updates Tom has discovered these past years in our family’s history.

 |Surprisingly, there are some birds in the desert.|